Ford Madox Ford: Personal life

 In 1894, Ford eloped with his school girlfriend Elsie Martindale.
-The couple were married in Gloucester and moved to Bonnington.
+The couple were married in Gloucester and moved to Bonnington in Kent.
 In 1901, they moved to Winchelsea.
 They had two daughters, Christina (born 1897) and Katharine (born 1900).
-Ford's neighbours in Winchelsea included the authors Joseph Conrad, Stephen Crane, W.H.
-Hudson, Henry James in nearby Rye, and H.G.
-Wells.
+Ford's neighbours in Winchelsea included the authors Joseph Conrad, Stephen Crane, W. H. Hudson, Henry James in nearby Rye, and H. G. Wells.

 In 1904, Ford suffered an agoraphobic breakdown due to financial and marital problems.
 He went to Germany to spend time with family there and undergo treatments.

 In 1909, Ford left his wife and set up home with English writer Isobel Violet Hunt, with whom he published the literary magazine The English Review.
 Ford's wife refused to divorce him and he attempted to become a German citizen to obtain a divorce in Germany.
 This was unsuccessful.
-A reference in an illustrated paper to Violet Hunt as "Mrs. Ford Madox Hueffer" gave rise to a successful libel action being brought by Mrs. Ford in 1913.
+A reference in an illustrated paper to Violet Hunt as "Mrs. Ford Madox Hueffer" gave rise to a successful libel action being brought by Mrs. Elsie Hueffer in 1913.
 Ford's relationship with Hunt did not survive the First World War.

-Ford used the name of Ford Madox Hueffer, but changed it to Ford Madox Ford after World War I in 1919, partly to fulfil the terms of a small legacy, partly "because a Teutonic name is in these days disagreeable", and possibly to avoid further lawsuits from Elsie in the event of his new companion, Stella, being referred to as "Mrs Hueffer".
+Ford used the name of Ford Madox Hueffer, but changed it to Ford Madox Ford after World War I in 1919, partly to fulfil the terms of a small legacy, partly "because a Teutonic name is in these days disagreeable", and possibly to avoid further lawsuits from Elsie in the event of his new companion being referred to as "Mrs. Hueffer".

 Between 1918 and 1927, he lived with Stella Bowen, an Australian artist 20 years his junior.
 In 1920, Ford and Bowen had a daughter, Julia Madox Ford.

 In the summer of 1927, The New York Times reported that Ford had converted a mill building in Avignon, France into a home and workshop that he called "Le Vieux Moulin".
 The article implied that Ford was reunited with his wife at this point.

 In the early 1930s, Ford established a relationship with Janice Biala, a Polish-born artist from New York, who illustrated several of Ford's later books.
 This relationship lasted until the late 1930s.

 Ford spent the last years of his life teaching at Olivet College in Olivet, Michigan, US.
+Olivet president, Joseph Brewer, admired Ford’s literary stature and wanted him to contribute to the college’s cultural mission.
+Ford’s acceptance was driven by his need for financial stability and his desire to mentor young writers.
+Robie Macauley who wrote the 1950 introduction to Ford's Parade’s End includes his reflections on Ford at Olivet.

 He was taken ill in Honfleur, France, in June 1939 and died shortly afterward in Deauville at the age of 65.